S-Panjwani/Triple-Up/README.md

 ## Project Status

-This is an old project and is now archived.
+**This is an old project and is now archived.**

-I don’t plan on working on it or fixing anything in the future — it’s just something I’m keeping around.
+I don’t plan on working on it or fixing anything in the future, it’s just something I’m keeping around.

-MainGUI.py creates a tkinter window to display board status + best move
+MainGUI.py creates a tkinter window to display board status + calculated move as i
-MainCMD.py displays board status + best move in the command line

 ---